top of page

 alms ceremony luang prabang laos

 Just a few hours away from Vang Vieng is the spiritual town of Luang Prabang where many monasteries are located.
-An amazing experience to witness here is the alms ceremony every morning when all the monks come out and line up and food and other objects of daily convenience are given off as the alms by the locals.
+An amazing experience to witness here is the alms ceremony every morning.
+During this ceremony, all the Buddhist monks come out and line up for food and other objects of daily convenience as alms by the locals.
 The entire ceremony happens like clockwork, quietly and puts you in a contemplative state of mind.
 (As a traveler, please avoid taking too many photos, absolutely no selfies with the monks or hounding them to get closeups.)

 9. Sip a Beer Lao